Murtala Muhammed: Early life

-which has a history of knowledge of Islamic jurisprudence, as both his paternal grandfather Suleman and paternal great-grandfather were judges.
+and has a family history of knowledge in Islamic jurisprudence, Murtala's paternal grandfather Suleman, paternal great-grandfather Muhammad Zangi and paternal great-great grandfather Salihu Dattuwa from the family of Muhammad Gyano of the Fulani Genawa Clan served as Chief judges in Kano.
+Muhammad Risqua, worked as a veterinary officer in the Kano Native Authority and was related to Aminu Kano, Inuwa Wada, and Aminu Wali.
+He died in 1953.

-Muhammed, worked as a veterinary officer in the Kano Native Authority and was related to Aminu Kano, Inuwa Wada, and Aminu Wali.
-He died in 1953, his mother, Uwani Rahamatu, was from the Kanuri and Fulani Jobawa clan, the Jobawa clan members include the Makama of Kano and Abdullahi Aliyu Sumaila, his maternal grandfather Yakubu Soja a World War I veteran was from Dawakin Tofa while his maternal grandmother Hajiya Hauwau (Aya) was from Gezawa, Murtala was educated at Cikin Gida Elementary School which was inside the emir's palace.
+His mother, Uwani Rahamatu, was from the Kanuri and Fulani Jobawa clan, the Jobawa clan members include the Makama of Kano and Abdullahi Aliyu Sumaila, his maternal grandfather Yakubu Soja a World War I veteran was from Dawakin Tofa while his maternal grandmother Hajiya Hauwau (Aya) was from Gezawa, Murtala was educated at Cikin Gida Elementary School which was inside the emir's palace.

 He then transferred to Gidan Makama primary school in Kano which was just outside the palace.
 He then proceeded to Kano Middle School (now Rumfa College, Kano) in 1949, before attending the famous Government College (now Barewa College) in Zaria, where he obtained his school certificate in 1957.
 At Barewa College, Muhammed was a member of the Cadet Corps and was captain of shooting in his final year.
 In 1957, he obtained a school leaving certificate and applied to join the Nigerian army later in the year.